wikimedia/mediawiki-extensions-Wikibase/docs/topics/options.md

 See @ref md_docs_topics_change-propagation
 This setting determines to which wikis changes are pushed directly.
-It must be given either as an associative array, mapping global site IDs to logical database names, or, of the database names are the same as the site IDs, as a list of databases.
+It must be given either as an associative array, mapping site global IDs to logical database names, or, of the database names are the same as the site global IDs, as a list of databases.

 DEFAULT: ```[]``` (An empty array, indicating no local client databases.)